Eh, Kasi Bata

 Eh, Kasi Bata (lit.
 'Eh, Because Kid'; marketed as Eh, Kasi Bata!) is a 1992 Filipino science fiction comedy film directed by Efren Jarlego.
 The film stars Gretchen Barretto, Romnick Sarmenta, Jennifer Sevilla, Billy Joe Crawford, Atong Redillas, and Cesar Montano.
-Named after the song of the same name by Jamie Baby Magtoto, it was produced by Seiko Films and released in June 1992.
+Named after the song of the same name by Jaymie Baby Magtoto, it was produced by Seiko Films and released on May 29, 1992.

-Critic Justino Dormiendo of the Manila Standard panned the film, calling it "an infantile piece of movie trash" for its formulaic and "sickly" gags.
+Critic Justino Dormiendo of the Manila Standard panned the film as "an infantile piece of movie trash" for its formulaic and "sickly" gags.

 Plot

 Two female aliens land in the Philippines and hijinks ensue.